aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 Schema registry authorization
 =============================

-Schema registry authorization feature enabled in :doc:`Karapace schema registry <../howto/enable-karapace>`  allows you to both authenticate the user, and additionally grant or deny access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_ and filters the content the endpoints return.
+The schema registry authorization feature enabled in :doc:`Karapace schema registry <../howto/enable-karapace>`  allows you to both authenticate the user, and additionally grant or deny access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_ and filters the content the endpoints return.

 ..
 Tip::

-  Karapace schema registry authorization is enabled on all Aiven for Apache Kafka services.
+  Karapace schema registry authorization is enabled on all Aiven for Apache Kafka® services.
 The exception is older services created before mid-2022, where the feature needs to be enabled.
 Check the :doc:`dedicated article <../howto/enable-schema-registry-authorization>` to learn how to enable the feature.

 .. _karapace_schema_registry_acls: